 The U.S. Embassy had issued a statement earlier this week saying Hand and Neal, both 25, were last heard from Jan.
 25 while traveling from the highlands city of Cuzco to Lima.
 The two had been on a cycling trip.

-Hand's mother said in Facebook postings Tuesday that the family had received phone calls from the U.S. Embassy and the Peruvian government saying the couple had been spotted in a remote village.
+Hand's mother Francine Fitzgerald said in Facebook postings on Tuesday that the family had received phone calls from the U.S. Embassy and the Peruvian government saying the couple had been spotted in a remote village.

-The Associated Press on Wednesday spoke with people who said they had seen the couple recently.
+The Associated Press on Wednesday spoke with some travelers who said they had seen the couple recently.

 Belinda Bueno, who runs the tourist lodge Begonia in Iquitos along with her mother, said Hand and Neal stayed there between Feb.
 10 and Feb.
 16, and had spoken of their plans to travel to Ecuador on a route outside the normal tourist circuit.